 Using state-of-the-art technology, digitization makes it possible to preserve and provide access to unique primary sources.
 Documents to be digitized include historical documents, archives, photographs, art and other materials.
 The digitized documents can then be made available to the world through the Libraries website.

 To maintain a competitive edge in an increasingly technological world, UC students, faculty and staff need access to the latest production tools, such as computers, printers, scanners, specialized software, and audiovisual and digital equipment for their course work.
-These resources are available throughout including the Student Technology Resources Center (STRC) in Langsam Library, which provides individual assistance to students with instructional technology needs.
 Continuous advances in technology and high use of equipment mean that computers in the libraries need to be replaced every 3-4 years.

 Facilities & Furnishings

 UC Libraries often serves as the personal office or second home for students, especially commuters, during their intense undergraduate or graduate years.
 To meet student needs, the libraries need to provide comfortable, well-lit, and well-equipped research and study areas, including an outdoor study area on the Langsam Library Patio where students have wireless Internet access with their laptops.
 These and other facility enhancements help to improve the comfort and functionality of the Libraries and increase their usability and attractiveness for UC students, faculty, and staff, and other library patrons.